 Animal Families

-- Children will meet a MCM animal up-close and personal.
+- Children will meet an MCM animal up close and personal.

 - Children will learn to identify and classify what makes up an animal family.